 How to make a Fluffy Omelet recipe!
 This corn omelet is to die for delicious!
-An impossibly light and fluffy omelet packed with fresh corn, goat cheese and chives.
-These eggs are elegant yet easy to make and perfect for Sunday brunch!
+An impossibly light and fluffy omelet featuring large eggs, fresh corn, goat cheese and chives.
+These omelette eggs are elegant, yet easy to make and perfect for Sunday brunch!

-Today we are celebrating two of my all-time favorite foods – eggs and corn!
+Hi friends!
+Today we are celebrating two of my all-time favorite foods – fluffy eggs and corn!

-While I love eggs any which way I can get them – scrambled, fried, poached, in frittata or strata form or as a muffin – omelets will always hold a special place in my heart.
+While I love eggs any which way I can get them – scrambled, fried, poached, stuffed in a bagel, rolled up egg roulade style, in a frittata with asparagus or in meaty breakfast strata form – omelets will always hold a special place in my heart.
 Light, airy and jam packed with goodies, there is just something so simple yet special about an omelet.

 And, today’s omelet recipe is not just absurdly delicious, it is also easy to make, highly customizable and perfect for any meal of the day!